- The Track of Real Desires (1994)

 The Lowrys moved to San Marcos, Texas, in 1981.
 For six years Lowry did not write.
 During that time both of her parents died and her younger son Peter was killed by a hit-and-run driver.
 Her third novel The Perfect Sonya, which is about about a Baytown woman who went to New York and became an actress, was published in 1987.

-She has won many awards, has written more than six novels and two non-fiction works.
+She has won many awards, has written more than six novels and four non-fiction works.
 She is director of the Creative Non-Fiction Program at George Mason University in Washington, D.C.

 A Review of The Track of Real Desires

 Thirty-five years after leaving Eunola, Mississippi, Leland Standard comes home with her illegitimate nineteen year-old son and with her secrets to reveal.
 This story involves a group of middle-aged friends who still view each other much the way they did during high school.
 Most of the action takes place during Baker Farrish’s dinner party, which is held for Leland in honor of her visit.
 No one knows what will happen, but Leland has returned because she needs support in the possibility that she has breast cancer.
 Eleven people sit at the table–Leland Standard, Toby Standard (her son), Totty Boyette, Dog, Baker Farrish, Mell Farrish, Roy Farrish, Jacky Nelms, Sissy, Jane Scott, and Carroll.
 Leland talks to Jacky, telling him about her life and her possible breast cancer and about her recent boyfriend, Simon.
 Baker Farrish seems to enjoy inviting people who don’t really like each other so he can watch them clash at his dinner party.
 Baker is a funny and somewhat perceptive man who loves his wife, but she keeps herself more or less drugged with pills from her bathroom medicine cabinet.